RomanSalzwedel/PMassicotte.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Philippe Massicotte
+subtitle: Roman Salzwedel
 ---

-As a *numerical ecologsist*, the [R statistical computing language](https://www.r-project.org/) is an important part of my daily work flow.
-I mainly use R for environmental modeling and data manipulation.
-In this not-so-serious blog I will present my recent R work as well as basic tips and tricks about R.
+I am a *political science* student at Humboldt-University Berlin.
+The [R statistical computing language](https://www.r-project.org/) is an important part of my daily work flow.
+I mainly use R for data manipulation and statistical models.
+In the future, I hope to present my recent R work on this website.

 The unifying theme of my research is oriented toward better understanding how surrounding landscapes of aquatic ecosystems determine the biogeocycling of **dissolved organic matter** (DOM).
 DOM is one of the main agents driving optical properties of aquatic ecosystems and subsequently their functioning.
 Most of the projects that I led have involved the use of [absorption](https://en.wikipedia.org/wiki/Absorption_spectroscopy) and [fluorescence](https://en.wikipedia.org/wiki/Fluorescence_spectroscopy) spectroscopy to better understand the biogeocycling of DOM.